wangwillson1/old-website/README.md

-# personal-website
+# personal-website [WIP]
-The code behind my personal website (currently in development)
+This is all the code behind my personal website.

+## Languages and Frameworks
+This website was constructed with HTML, CSS, and the Bootstrap 4 framework.

+## Features to include:
+- Navbar
+- Landing page
+- Portfolio
+  - Projects
+  - Work Experience